-Directors shall be elected by a plurality of the votes cast by ballot at the Annual Meeting.
+Directors shall be elected by a plurality of votes cast by ballot at the Annual Meeting.
 All voting will be done by secret ballot.
-In the event of a tie, the Membership will be given the choice of resolving the tie with a coin flip or a secret runoff ballot.
+In the event of a tie, a ballot will be made with the names on it and a second vote will occur that evening.

 ARTICLE VI – Officers of the Board of Directors

 The Chair of the Board of Directors will preside at the meetings of the directors, executive committee, and annual meeting.
 With full board approval he or she will have the authority to sign papers in association with sale/purchase of securities, assets, estates, trusts, or which the organization has an interest in.
 The Chair will provide a signature for finacial checks in the absence of the Treasurer.

 The Vice Chair of the Board of Directors shall, in the absence of the Chair, perform the duties of the Chair and act in his or her stead until the chair returns or the term of the chair ends.

 The Secretary shall take records and provide records of the proceedings of the meetings of directors, executive committee, special meetings, and annual meeting.